wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-8.&emsp;The ego believes it [the ego] is completely on its [the-ego’s] own, which is merely another way of describing how it [the ego] thinks it [the ego] originated.
+8. The ego believes it [the ego] is completely on its [the-ego’s] own, which is merely another way of describing how it [the ego] thinks it [the ego] originated.
 <sup>2</sup>This [the ego believing the ego is on the-ego’s own] is such a fearful state that it [the ego] can only turn to other egos and try to unite with them [other egos] in a feeble attempt at identification, or attack them [other egos] in an equally feeble show of strength.
 <sup>3</sup>It [the ego] is not free, however, to open the premise to question, because the premise is its [the-ego’s] foundation.
 <sup>4</sup>The ego is the mind’s belief that it [the mind] is completely on its [the-mind’s] own.